Henryk Siemiradzki, "Portrait of Maria Lubomirska" (fragment), 1881, oil on canvas, Detroit Institute of Arts

 Portrait of Maria Lubomirska

-A portrait of extraordinary beauty by the eminent Polish painter Henryk Siemiradzki, held in the collection of the Institute of Art in Detroit, depicts the Polish duchess Maria Lubomirska.
+A portrait of exceptional beauty by the eminent Polish painter Henryk Siemiradzki, now held in the collection of the Detroit Institute of Arts, depicts the Polish duchess Maria Lubomirska.

 Maria Wanda Eleonora Lubomirska

-The portrayed is Maria Wanda Eleonora Lubomirska, née Zamoyska, who was born on 16 October 1862 in Mołoczki.
-She was the only daughter of Franciszek Ksawery Zamoyski, coat-of-arms Jelita (1826-1916), and Albertyna, née Giżycka (1826-1917).
-In January 1881, in Vienna, Maria married Adam Lubomirski (1852-1893) from the Rzeszów and Rozwadów line, MP for the Galician National Sejm.
-Maria, known as 'Princess Mary', was known in Vienna, where she lived, as an organiser of the social life of the local Polish community and an activist for Polish causes.
-She was the owner of landed estates, including the co-owner of the castle in Nowy Wiśnicz from 1901.
-She died in 1945 in Krakow.
+The sitter is Maria Wanda Eleonora Lubomirska, née Zamoyska, born on 16 October 1862 in Mołoczki.
+She was the only daughter of Franciszek Ksawery Zamoyski of the Jelita arms (1826–1916) and Albertyna Giżycka (1826–1917).
+In January 1881, in Vienna, she married Adam Lubomirski (1852–1893) of the Rzeszów and Rozwadów line, a deputy to the Galician National Sejm.
+Known as “Princess Mary”, she became a prominent figure in Viennese society, where she organised the social life of the local Polish community and was active in Polish patriotic causes.
+From 1901 she was co-owner of the castle at Nowy Wiśnicz.
+She died in 1945 in Kraków.

 Henryk Siemiradzki

-Signed and dated in the lower left corner, the painting was painted in Rome in 1881, when Maria was 19 years old and the newly married wife of Adam Lubomirski (1852-1893).
-It was probably created during the young couple's stay in the eternal city, perhaps during their honeymoon, when they visited the famous atelier of Henryk Siemiradzki.
-Since its creation, the painting has remained in the hands of the family.
-In 1977 it was inherited by Maria Lubomirska's great-granddaughter, who sold the painting in 1981 to the Heim Gallery in London, a gallery run by Polish antiquarian Andrzej Stanisław Ciechanowiecki.
-In the same year, the painting was sold to the Institite of Art in Detroit, as evidenced by Heim Galley invoices held at the Getty Research Institute.
+Signed and dated in the lower left corner, the portrait was painted in Rome in 1881, when Maria was nineteen years old and newly married to Adam Lubomirski (1852–1893).
+It was probably executed during the couple’s stay in the Eternal City, perhaps on their honeymoon, when they visited Siemiradzki’s celebrated atelier.
+From the time of its creation the painting remained in family hands.
+In 1977 it was inherited by Maria Lubomirska’s great-granddaughter, who in 1981 sold it to the Heim Gallery in London, run by the Polish art dealer and collector Andrzej Stanisław Ciechanowiecki.
+Later that same year the gallery sold the work to the Detroit Institute of Arts, as confirmed by Heim Gallery invoices preserved at the Getty Research Institute.

 Creator: